Learn to Speak Persian: Your Complete Guide to the Farsi Language

 - Pimsleur also has Persian audio lessons, though again in the formal style.

-- PersianPod101.com, while quite aggressive on the sales pitches, has lots of audio content, again fairly formal in style.
+- PersianPod101.com has lots of audio content, again fairly formal in style.

-- ChaiAndConversation.com has a free podcast series for beginners in colloquial Persian if you’re aim is to communicate with native speakers.
+- ChaiAndConversation.com has a free podcast series for beginners in colloquial Persian if your aim is to communicate with native speakers.

 Courses and Tuition

-- Courses at higher education institutions (such as SOAS in London) are widely available in the West, but do tend to teach formal Persian – great if you want to understand the written form, but hearing colloquial spoken Persian for the first time will come as quite a shock!
+- Courses at higher education institutions (such as SOAS in London) are widely available in the West.
+But they tend to teach formal Persian: great if you want to understand the written form, but hearing colloquial spoken Persian for the first time will come as quite a shock!

 - Watch Persian-language TV.
 Manoto’s version of Come Dine With Me is great listening practice.
 For something more formal, try BBC Persian and Voice of America.